The 35-Minute Reset: How I Simplified My Spiritual Practice Without the Performance

 This is the part that actually saves me.
 I grab my journal—not a fancy one with gold-edged pages, just a plain sketchbook.
 I write for fifteen minutes.
 It’s not ‘manifesting’ and it’s not ‘gratitude journaling’ in the way you see in magazines.
 It’s a brain dump.
 It’s a way to get the internal pressure onto the paper so it isn’t pressing against my ribs.

 I write about the weird synchronicities, sure.
 Like how three different people mentioned the same obscure 1970s Polish poster artist to me in one week.
 But I also write about how my back hurts from sitting at my drafting table or how the rain in Portland has been particularly grey lately.
-Even when I got a moon reading to understand my soul purpose, the most helpful part wasn't the 'destiny' stuff—it was the realization that I am allowed to be a physical human being with physical needs.
 Writing it down makes it manageable.
-It turns the 'spiritual' into the 'practical.'
+It turns the ‘spiritual’ into the ‘practical.’
+It’s about taking the abstract buzz and turning it into concrete sentences.

 The Final 10 Minutes: The Transition